ahlashkari/NTLFlowLyzer/README.md

      The module is not intended to be a competitor to third-party libraries such as NumPy, SciPy, or proprietary full-featured statistics packages aimed at professional statisticians such as Minitab, SAS and Matlab.
 It is aimed at the level of graphing and scientific calculators.

 Nine mathematical functions are used to extract different features.
-You can see how those functions are calculated in the AppFlowMeter below:
+You can see how those functions are calculated in the NLFlowLyzer below:

 1. Min